pollinator 101: Bees

 - aim for continuous bloom and diversity (flower shapes, sizes, seasons)

-- rethink your lawn (maybe add clover or make it smaller)
+- rethink your lawn (add bulbs or clover, make it smaller)

 - tolerate some untidiness